 Tickborne Diseases

 Tickborne diseases are caused by infectious agents transmitted by tick bites.
-Because individuals who have been bitten by a tick may not feel it, it is important to check yourself for ticks after spending time outdoors.
+Individuals who have been bitten by a tick may not feel it, it is important to check yourself for ticks after spending time outdoors.
 If you find a tick attached to your skin, it may have fed and transmitted an infectious agent.
 If you find a tick attached to your skin, you should remove it and tell your healthcare provider about your recent tick bite.

 How to remove a tick: Tick Removal and Testing (CDC)